Sleep & Anxiety- Or How To Bring Back Your Sleep Naturally

 So think of your sleep as a pleasurable activity during which your brain ‘sorts out information and experience you have gained that day’.
 And this ‘cleaning up’ while we sleep feels nice.

-If you think of the sleep as a pleasure rather than a must, your sleep will return to you.
+If you think of your sleep as a pleasure rather than a must, your sleep will return to you.

 *Do you suffer from Sleep Problems?
 Request a Complimentary Consultation with me to explore how Cognitive Behavioural Therapy & Coaching could help you: